slfhstr/LXC-OperationPrivacy-VOIP/README.md

 Notes on deploying https://github.com/0perationPrivacy/VoIP in a LXC container (interim to a Docker deployment)

 This is **NOT** a fork of OperationPrivacy/VOIP.
-This is a HOW-TO for install that repo in a container using LXC (https://linuxcontainers.org/lxc/introduction/).
+This is a HOW-TO for installing that repo in a container using LXC (https://linuxcontainers.org/lxc/introduction/).

 ## Context
 I enjoy Michael Bazzell's OSINT podcast and learnt about the self-hosted sms portal app developed by @OperationPrivacy following Michael's nagging.